waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

 print(results1[2])
 ```

     {'text': 'You can copy files from your local machine into a Docker container using the docker cp command.
-Here\'s how to do it:\nIn the Dockerfile, you can provide the folder containing the files that you want to copy over.
+Here's how to do it:\nIn the Dockerfile, you can provide the folder containing the files that you want to copy over.
 The basic syntax is as follows:\nCOPY ["src/predict.py", "models/xgb_model.bin", "./"]\t\t\t\t\t\t\t\t\t\t\tGopakumar Gopinathan', 'section': '5.
-Deploying Machine Learning Models', 'question': 'How do I copy files from a different folder into docker container’s working directory?', 'course': 'machine-learning-zoomcamp'}
+Deploying Machine Learning Models', 'question': 'How do I copy files from a different folder into docker container's working directory?', 'course': 'machine-learning-zoomcamp'}